Wide View Nanki (Kiha 85-Series)

 The Story Behind The Train

-The Wide View Nanki connects Nagoya Station, a stop of the Tokaido Shinkansen, and Kii-Katsuura Station in Wakayama Prefecture.
+The Ltd. Exp.
+Nanki connects Nagoya Station, a stop on the Tokaido Shinkansen, and Kii-Katsuura Station in Wakayama Prefecture.
 “Nanki” refers to the area stretching from southern Mie Prefecture to Wakayama Prefecture.

 The train runs along the Kisei Main Line when it passes Tsu Station in Mie Prefecture after departing from Nagoya Station.
-After passing the mountainous area, you can gaze at the scenery of the Kumano Sea along the beautiful coastline from the train’s signature large windows.
-The train’s seats are arranged a step above the aisle so you can easily take in the view from the windows.
+After passing through the mountains, you can gaze out the window at the beautiful Kumano Sea coastline and the stunning sight of wave-carved rocks.

 This train is convenient for accessing the Kumano Kodo, comprising part of the World Heritage “Sacred Sites and Pilgrimage Routes in the Kii Mountain Range.”
 Get off the train and go down a route toward the Kumano Sanzan sacred sites, where you’ll be captivated by the historic charms.